Web2LearnEU/AISTER-Crowdsourcing-Pilot/README.md

 # AISTER Human-In-The-Loop Crowdsourcing Pilot

-*The repository contains the complete workflow and files for automatically generating description tags for artefacts on Europeana using AI tools (natural language processing, computer vision), and for running a human-in-the-loop crowdsourcing campaign to validate the tags.*
+*The repository contains the complete workflow, actionable code in notebooks and output files for:
+1. Automatically generating annotations (description tags) for artefacts on **Europeana** using AI tools (natural language processing, computer vision) and Europeana APIs, and
+2. Developing a human-in-the-loop crowdsourcing campaign on the **CrowdHeritage** platform to validate the annotations, also enabling participants to contribute additional user-generated annotations.*

 ##  Pilot description
 This case study forms a small-scale exploratory pilot within the field of Digital Humanities / Cultural Heritage Informatics, operationalising and analysing a **human-in-the-loop (HITL) crowdsourcing framework for metadata enrichment in Europeana collections**.